-Results that are described below were obtained in the group of Professor U.S. Schubert (Eindhoven University of Technology, The Netherlands, http://www.schubert-group.com) in collaboration with the Dutch Polymer Institute.
-The modified Solver LS for automatic measurements has been used for these experiments.
+Results that are described below were obtained in the group of Professor U.S. Schubert in collaboration with the Dutch Polymer Institute.
+The modified SOLVER LS for automatic measurements has been used for these experiments.

 Automatic Measurements of Photo Embossed Polymer Gratings

-The selective irradiation through a mask of a sample containing a pre-polymer, monomers and a photo initiator causes the formation of periodically elevated relief structures (Fig.3).
-For applications in display technology one of the goal is to obtain the highest possible relief structures.
-The formation of the elevated structures is dependent on a large number of sample preparation conditions like the initial film thickness, composition, the period of the applied mask, intensity of the light and the temperature in the development stage.
+The selective irradiation through a mask of a sample containing a pre-polymer, monomers, and a photoinitiator causes the formation of periodically elevated relief structures (Fig.3).
+For applications in display technology, one of the goals is to obtain the highest possible relief structures.
+The formation of the elevated structures is dependent on a large number of sample preparation conditions like the initial film thickness, composition, the period of the applied mask, intensity of the light, and the temperature in the development stage.

 Figure 3.
 AFM picture of the structure with 20 microns pitch (left); schematic presentation of the complete sample (right).